This actor from Philadelphia has been sober since 29 years old and played the character Jackson Maine from "A Star is Born"

 What is yoga?

-Skipping meals or eating high-sugar foods can trigger these physical states that mimic substance cravings.
+Skipping meals or eating high-sugar foods can trigger these physical states that mimic substance cravings

 What are hunger and blood sugar crashes?

-Who is Charlie Sheen?
+Who is Calvin Harris?

 What is cirrhosis of the liver?